leerob/site/README.md

 - [ ] Refactor to improved SEO support (waiting on `generateMetadata`)
 - [ ] Move redirects to end of routing stack (not in `next.config.js`)
 - [ ] Use new support for API routes in `app` (not ready yet)
-- [ ] Update the view count when blog page loads

 ## Running Locally